 If the import of a configuration file fails, the next step is to send the debug logs to the support team (firstname.lastname@example.org).
 This can be done automatically through the Log tab in NP-View Java, and the Help Center in NP-Live and NP-View HTML (available through the user menu in the top right corner).

 NP-Live is a server application that runs on Linux.
-The minimum requirements are 2GB of RAM and having Docker installed.
+System recommendations can be found here:

 No, NP-View and NP-Live are designed to work offline or in an isolated network.
 Automated updates are not possible if off-line.